First Contact Resolution (FCR) is key to customer service success

-- If simple, repetitive activities (such as checking where an order is or finding out basic information) are successfully moved to self-service, then the remaining calls are likely to be more complex, and potentially difficult to solve in a single interaction lowering FCR
+- Moving simple, repetitive activities (such as checking where an order is or finding out basic information) to self-service will mean that remaining calls are likely to be more complex, and potentially difficult to solve in a single interaction lowering FCR

 - On the other hand, if self-service is not working properly, more consumers will switch to the phone for simple queries that can be resolved on a single call.
 This will increase FCR rates.
 However, in this case, a higher FCR rate is not a positive since it shows an underlying need to re-engineer self-service.

 - There could be issues with other parts of the business not taking the necessary action.
 This forces consumers to call back, even though the contact centre agent resolved their query and passed it onto the correct department.
 23% of respondents reported that more than half of their call-backs were due to these failures in downstream processes and actions.